 The Sawbuck pack saddle is most like the one the Indians devised; it has wooden cross-pieces front and back (where the Indians used deer or elk horns) and carved wooden side bars.
 Just because one of these resembles in construction that old woodcutter's pride, the sawbuck, doesn't mean it has both uses.
 I believe that of all the kinds and types of pack saddles used in this country and Canada, you'll find more of that good old standby, the sawbuck, used than any other.
 There are many advantages, and, some say, improvements in some of the others.
-But that old Sawbuck, well-constructed, with good, well-shaped bars and wide enough in buck construction for average animals, is just hard to beat for general packing.
-When it's rigged even and accurate, of A-1 leather, with snaps, rings and buckles that can be adjusted to suit the build of the particular animal, with comfortable cinchas, and breast collar and britchin OK, you can move a lot of cargo.
+But that old sawbuck, well-constructed, with good, well-shaped bars and wide enough in buck construction for average animals, is just hard to beat for general packing.
+When it's rigged evenly and accurately, using high quality leather, with snaps, rings and buckles that can be adjusted to suit the build of the particular animal, with comfortable cinchas, you can move a lot of cargo.

 The first Decker Pack Saddle tree of its kind (with wooden bars and steel bows) was first used by an Arapajo packer named S.C.
 MacDaniels in central Idaho during the mining boom of 1898-1900.
 Several brothers named Decker saw the practicality of the idea, adopted it and made improvements to the Arapajo cover, or "half-breed" as it is know today.
 They applied for a patent on the tree and rigging, which apparently was never granted, and the name Decker Pack Saddle stuck.
 In the early 1900s, the Decker brothers established themselves as some of the finest packers in Idaho and Montana, packing thousands of pounds of equipment and supplies into the unroaded, trail-less terrain of the Selway and Lochsa Rivers, over Lolo Pass and into the Bitterroot Valley of Montana.
 All the while they were demonstrating the durability and versatility, as well as humane nature, of the Decker Pack Saddle.